benefied/split-payer/README.md

 Security measures will be taken this week

 for the frontend it would be designed like a wallet which and also the solidity code will record past transactions to display in the frontend
+Since Im learning reactjs ill implement reactjs to the frontend to give flexibility